brimdata/zed/docs/zq/language.md

 ```
 search "sample.com" AND "urgent"
 | where message_length > 100
-| summarize buckets:=union(int64(log(message_length)) by srcip
+| summarize kinds:=union(type) by net:=network_of(srcip)
 ```
-which computes a group-by table indexed by the source IP address for all of the logarithmic buckets of message sizes.
+which computes an aggregation table of different message types (e.g., from a hypothetical field called `type`) into a new, aggregated field called `kinds` and grouped by by the network of all the source IP address in the input
+(e.g.,from a hypothetical field called `srcip`) as a derived field called `net`.

 The short-hand query from above might be typed into a search box while the latter query might be composed in a query editor or in Zed source files